mosip/mosip/README.md

 * Writeups and blogs: [MOSIP 16.9](https://mosip.io/mosip16.9)

 ## Contributions
-MOSIP encourages you to contribute to the global digital public good.
+* MOSIP encourages you to contribute to the global digital public good.
 To know how you can be part of the MOSIP community, refer to [Contributions Page](https://docs.mosip.io/platform/contribute)

 ## Community
-Join our [Discourse Community](https://community.mosip.io) to particpate in discussions, know about latest releases and community events, and more.
+* Join our [Discourse Community](https://community.mosip.io) to particpate in discussions, know about latest releases and community events, and more.
+* [MOSIP Community Calender](https://docs.mosip.io/1.2.0/community/community-calendar) lists calenders for various community activities.